mathiasrw/rexreplace/README.md

 - Test-run with info outputted about what will happen (sets -t and does not change anything)
 - Let search and replace be withing the names of the files (ask for overwriting. -Y = no questions)
 - Let search and replace be within the path of the files (ask for overwriting. -Y = no questions)
-- Piped data while having 1 globs = output is to be stored in this file (when no -rpo flags).
-Hmm.
-Could create misunderstandings.
-Might be better just to demand a `>`
-- Piped data while having 2+ globs = error (when no -rpg flags)
-- Let pattern, replacement, globs be piped
+- Let pattern and globs be piped
 - Let Pattern, replacement, and globs come from file
-- Let pattern, replacement, and glob be javascript code returning string as result
+- Let pattern and glob be javascript code returning string as result
 - Error != warning
-- Debug != all debug
-- Flag for sync or async read file handling.
-- Test if async or sync is best.
 - Flag for simple string search (all other chars than [\n\r\t])
-- Flag for plain string search litteral (no regex, no special chars, no escape chars)
+- Flag for plain string search literal (no regex, no special chars, no escape chars)
 - Check if https://github.com/eugeneware/replacestream is good to rely on
-- Check if regex engine from spidermonkey can be wrapped in something that does not need node
+- Check if regex engine from spider monkey can be wrapped in something that does not need node
-- Implement in go, so all platforms can be supported with no need for node (might be based on)
+- Implement in go so that all platforms can be supported with no need for node (might be based on)
-- let https://github.com/dthree/vorpal deal with the interface?
+- Let https://github.com/dthree/vorpal deal with the interface?
 Or maybe https://www.npmjs.com/package/pretty-cli
 - Expand speed test to compare all related projects
-- Build step options into readme (`"[\s\S]+\nOptions:\n([\s\S]+?)\nExamples:[\s\S]+"`)
-- Check if modular + compile is slower than minimonolit + require fs
+- Check if modular + compile is slower than mini monolith + require fs

 ## Related projects